-This special thematic session invites contributions on the accessibility and usability of self-service terminals (SSTs) and related devices.
-SSTs refer to any computer terminal featuring specialized hardware and software to be used by members of the general public, that provides access to information and applications for communication, commerce, entertainment, or education.
-SSTs now cover many application domains and have many different names including:
+This special thematic session invites contributions on the accessibility and usability of self-service terminals or technologies (SSTs) and related devices and the systems in which they are embedded.
+SSTs refer to computer-enabled devices featuring specialized hardware and software, often designed for “walk up and use” with a bare minimum of prior training.
+They provide access to information and applications for a range of activities including communication, commerce, leisure, education, healthcare and government services.
+SSTs are now found in many application domains and services including:

 - financial services via automatic teller machines (ATMs), chip and pin payment terminals and online banking security devices

 - travel services via ticket vending machines (TVMs), ticket validating machines and self-service check-in kiosks at airports and hotels

 - retail goods and services via vending machines, self-service petrol pumps and self-service checkouts at supermarkets